 Proper nutrition is needed for a healthy body and whether they are raised for competition or leisure purposes, keeping your horse healthy is a very important part of their overall care.
 Proper nutrition is essential for any horse to achieve their best performance.

 Here are Kelcie’s, we advise anyone who wishes to purchase a horse, to read up on equine nutrition.
-It’s such an important factor of your horse’s health and wellbeing.
+It’s such an important factor in your horse’s health and wellbeing.
 Whilst we appreciate that you can’t learn everything all at once, it has to be the focus of any new owner.

 Five Basic Principles Of Equine Nutrition